 Join a dynamic team leading the local resistance and play a key role in our organizational growth.

-● Identify, recruit and support a core group of new youth leaders in King County
+● Identify and recruit a core group of new grassroots leaders in South King County

-● Develop and deliver leadership development and advocacy trainings tailored to diverse youth
+● Develop and implement leadership development and advocacy trainings tailored to diverse immigrant and refugee communities

-● Support monthly base group meetings and track and implement base building and leadership develop goals with a focus on youth organizing across racial and ethnic groups
+● Manage monthly base group meetings and track and implement base building and leadership develop goals with a focus on cross-racial organizing

-● Support youth leaders to advocate at school board meetings in King County
+● Design and implement a strategy to advocate at school board meetings in South King County

-- Educate voters, run voter registration drives, canvasses, phones banks, ballot parties, and coordinate leaders and volunteers around civic engagement and electoral activities
+- Educate voters, run voter registration canvasses, and coordinate leaders and volunteers around civic engagement and electoral activities

 - Mobilize community members and coalition partners to attend target events